John-Loup/setup-windows/README.md

-# setup-windows
+# LINUX SETUP
-Just a reminder
+Just a reminder for a new windows setup

+# 1: OS
+Windows 10